-If you have an Ace and either 5, 6 or 7 giving you a “soft” total of 16 to 18 and the dealer shows a card from 2 to 6, this is a great time to double your bet.
-With an Ace and a lower card (2 to 4) it is better to just hit, as you are less likely to end with a high hand.
+If you have a soft 16 or 18 which is made up of an Ace with a 5, 6 or 7, and you see that the dealer side is showing a card from 2 to 6, this is the time to make your move.
+With an Ace or a low card below 4 in your hand, you are less likely to end with a high hand.
+So just hit it!

 Can You Double Down after Hitting?

 You can only double down when the first two cards are dealt to you.
 You can choose to double down before you hit your third card.
 It is very limited so be clear and be quick to decide if you want to double down or not.

 Splitting is also a strategy in Blackjack but it is usually rare as you have to have two matching cards to split.
 The player should cowl the second user with the bet size of their initial bet and therefore the dealer deals a second card to finish each hand.